-For TEA Use Only - on t Adjustments and/or annotations made this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 169901 County-District No. by t elephone/e-mail/FAX on of TEA.
-School Years 2010-2013 Texas Title I Priority Schools Grant Amendment No. n Schedule #4-Program Requirements P Part 2: Statutory Requirements ederal Statutory Requirements Primary Component Where Described 21 effective teaching and le implement school reform (E) Implement such strait opportunities for productions that are deskills necessary to mischool.
-2. Comprehensive instruction (A) Use data to identify is researched based next as well as a self a tegies as financial incentives, increased motion and career growth, and more flexible work esigned to recruit, place, and retain staff with the eet the needs of the students in a transformation ional reform strategies.
-It if y and implement an instructional program that and vertically aligned from one grade to the aligned with State academic standards; and it invous use of student data (such as from m, and summative assessments) to inform and cruction in order to meet the academic needs of Program Assurances An LEA may also implement other leaders' effectiveness, such as er strategies to develop teachers' and school ensation to attract and retain staff with the skills Program Assurances 22 necessary to meet the r needs of the students in a transformation school: 44 resulting from profession easuring changes in instructional practices 1 (C) Ensure that the echool is not required to accept a tension with a state The state of the s ļ C) Ensure that the SCHOOLIS not required to accept a teacher without the mutual consent of the te eacher and principal, regardless of the teacher's seniority.
+For TEA Use Only djustments and/or annotations made his page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 043903 County-District No. by te lephone/e-mail/FAX on School Years 2010-2013 by of TEA.
+Jeneor rears 2010 2013 Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements P Part 2: Statutory Requirements ederal Statutory Requirements Primary Component Where Described 21 effective teaching and I implement school refor (E) Implement such strate opportunities for proceedings for pr stegies as financial incentives, increased smotion and career growth, and more flexible work designed to recruit, place, and retain staff with the neet the needs of the students in a transformation cional reform strategies.
+Intify and implement an instructional program that hed and vertically aligned from one grade to the aligned with State academic standards; and intinuous use of student data (such as from firm, and summative assessments) to inform and struction in order to meet the academic needs of Program Assurances 22 An LEA may also implement ot leaders' effectiveness, such as- (A) Provide additional compacessary to meet the (B) Institute a system for resulting from profess (C) Ensure that the school her strategies to develop teachers' and school - pensation to attract and retain staff with the skills needs of the students in a transformation school; neasuring changes in instructional practices Program Assurances